Cherreads

 Maddie set the crystal down and pushed herself to her feet, already moving.
 "Finally," she said.
 "Something useful."

-Will flinched, his hand closing on pure reflex.
+Will flinched.
+His hand closed on pure reflex.
 He jerked his arm back, hauling a dripping weight out of the water.

 It wasn't a blind cave fish.
 It was a dense, metallic cylinder the size of his forearm, overgrown with bioluminescent moss.
-A mythic-gold and crystalline blue prompt flooded his vision, the System delivering an unnervingly cheerful chime.
+A mythic-gold and crystalline blue prompt flooded his vision.

 [Anomaly Detected: System Luck Threshold Exceeded.]